Analyses of Microscopy Instrument's XYZ Motion Systems Architecture!

 Once the optical imaging components are chosen, the design of the XYZ precision stage motion system can be decided.
 The sample being imaged is much smaller than the usual field of view.
 Therefore, one of the cameras or the object must move along two perpendicular axes to image the complete sample (XY).
 The distance between the camera and the magnification objective must also be precisely adjusted to resolve the image.
 The Z vector is used to describe this.
 The Z axis is usually vertical and moves perpendicular to the XY plane to go the sample into the imaging field of view.
+The hardware for XYZ movements can be set up in one of three ways.
+The complexity of the specific application determines which one is best to choose:

 The sample remains fixed while the objective is moved in X, Y, and Z directions.